Ultimate Guide to Price Action Trading Strategies

 In very basic terms, Price Action illustrates in a way that a trader can see exactly on a chart what a certain pair did for a particular time frame.

-[Tweet “In very basic terms, Price Action illustrates in a way that a trader can see on a chart what a certain pair did for a particular time frame.”]
+Price Action illustrates in a way that a trader can see on a chart what a certain pair or market did for a particular time frame.

 For example, the individual candle sticks or bars will show how high the pair went, how low the pair went, and also, the open and closing prices.
 Most charting platforms can produce candle sticks and bars for time frames varying from 1 minute to 1 month.